Blood in the urine after pelvic radiotherapy

 If you have blood in the urine, it is likely you will need to have tests.
 This is because there are other reasons for blood in the urine, such as infection, and it is important to rule these out.

 You may have a test called a cystoscopy, where a thin tube with a camera and light on the end is used to look inside your bladder.
 During the cystoscopy, the doctor may decide to treat the bleeding using heat to seal the blood vessels (called cauterisation or diathermy).
 This can be done with an electrical current or a laser.

-If radiotherapy only caused a small amount of bleeding, you may not need any treatment.
-But if the bleeding is regular or heavy, or you become anaemic (have a lack of red blood cells), you are likely to need treatment.
-There are several possible treatments.
+If there is only a small amount of bleeding that has been caused by radiotherapy, you may not need any treatment.
+But if the bleeding is regular or heavy, or you become anaemic (have a low number of red blood cells), you are likely to need treatment.

-Your doctor may give you tranexamic acid (Cyklokapron®) tablets to take for a short time.
-These can reduce bleeding but also slightly increase your risk of having a blood clot.
+Your doctor may prescribe you these tablets for a short time There is a slightly increased risk of having a blood clot with tranexamic acid.
 You can discuss this with your doctor before taking the tablets.

 If you are passing blood clots in your urine, these may need to be flushed out to make sure they do not block your urethra.
-A nurse or doctor passes liquid through a catheter into your bladder.
-The liquid then drains back out of the catheter into a bag.
+A nurse or doctor slowly passes liquid through a catheter into your bladder with a syringe.
+Then the liquid is gently drawn back out with the syringe, or drains back out of the catheter into a bag.
 This can be repeated until the clots have gone.

 Some people become anaemic because of bleeding from the bladder.
+Anaemia is when you do not have enough red blood cells to carry oxygen around the body.
 This can make you feel breathless or tired.
-Your doctor may suggest you have iron tablets, which will help you make red blood cells.
+Your doctor may suggest you take iron tablets, which will help you make red blood cells.
 This will improve your symptoms and make you feel better.
 Some people may need a blood transfusion.

 We have more information about blood transfusions.